ermannog/BatchScripts/Operating System/README.md

   - Skips OOBE and selects the default settings [Command line option: **/showoobe none**]
   - Setup does not capture and report installation data [Command line option: **/telemetry disable**]
 ## InjectionUpdateToW10InstallWim.cmd
-Script that performs the injection of an update in an Windows 10 image file (install.wim), the script is preconfigured for the injection of the KB4041691 for Windows 10 1607 x64 in an Windows 10 Enteprise 64 Bit LTSB 2016 Italian excuting the following steps:
+(This script has been replaced by the script AddCUToW10InstallWim.cmd) Script that performs the injection of an update in an Windows 10 image file (install.wim), the script is preconfigured for the injection of the KB4041691 for Windows 10 1607 x64 in an Windows 10 Enteprise 64 Bit LTSB 2016 Italian excuting the following steps:
 - Copy original wim file in a new folder
 - Mount copied image